skyflowapi/aws-analytics-demo/README.md

 serverless deploy --stage dev
 ```

-The stage option is optional and helps organize the stacks (the parameter go in the naming).
+The stage option is optional and helps organize the stacks (the parameter goes in the naming).

-Once the Lambdas are deployed, go to the functions list in the console and look for the `dynamodb-stream-envname-topic-creator` function, and trigger it manually.
+Once the Lambdas are deployed, go to the functions list in the console and look for the `dynamodb-stream-envname-topic-creator` (where envname is the name set in the --stage parameter) function, and trigger it manually.
 It's just a convenience function to create the topic in Kafka, without the need of further configurations.

 Now, the DynamoDB stream processing should be ready.